graalvm/native-build-tools/native-image-gradle-plugin/README.md

     agent.set(false) // Can be also set on command line using '-Pagent' persistConfig.set(false) // Used in conjunction with 'agent' to save its output to META-INF
     //...
-    // all of the options from 'nativeImage' block are supported here except for changing main class name }
+    // all of the options from 'nativeBuild' block are supported here except for changing main class name
+    // Note that 'nativeBuild' configuration is separate to 'nativeTest' one and that they don't inherit settings from each other
+  }
 }
 ```